bcgov/GDX-Analytics-microservice/google_mybusiness/README.md

 Information on the shared approached to [credentials and authentication](#credentials-and-authentication) can be found below.

+This microservice has been tested to work with Python 3.9.

 ### Google My Business API Loader microservice

 The `google_mybusiness.py` script pulling the Google Business Profile Performance API data for locations according to the accounts specified in `google_mybusiness.json`.
 The metrics from each location are consecutively recorded as `.csv` files in S3 and then copied to Redshift.